-They enable Post-deployment approvals, and add a dev lead as the approver.
+They enable Post-deployment approvals and then add a dev lead as the approver.

-In the Build pipeline, they manually kick off a build.
+In the build pipeline, the admins manually kick off a build.
 This triggers the new release pipeline, which deploys the site to the staging slot.
 For Contoso, the URL for the slot is

-After the build finishes, and the release deploys to the slot, Azure DevOps emails the dev lead for approval.
+After the build finishes and the release is deployed to the slot, Azure DevOps emails the dev lead for approval.

-The lead makes a comment and approves.
-This starts the swap of the staging and prod slots, and moves the build into production.
+The dev lead makes a comment and approves.
+This starts swapping the staging and prod slots and moves the build into production.